Böötle: Schwimmer und Boote im blauen Wasser der Schweiz im Sommer.

 Böötle Guide Reuss LinthReuss Linth

-You can use the Rhone in Geneva between the bridge Pont Sous-Terre and Le Lignon for a Böötle.
-Besides beautiful and romantic bridges you have here also the special scenery of huge apartment blocks, which form a special contrast.
+You can use the Rhone for boating in Geneva between the Pont Sous-Terre bridge and Le Lignon.
+Besides beautiful and romantic bridges, you also have the unique backdrop of massive residential blocks that create a striking contrast.

-The trip goes past the Jonction peninsula, at the tip of which the Arve from the Mont Blanc massif and the Rhône from Lake Geneva flow together.
-After mighty rock faces on the right, you finally pass the Cité du Lignon.
+The ride goes past the Jonction peninsula, where the Arve from the Mont-Blanc massif and the Rhône from Lake Geneva converge at its tip.
+After powerful rock walls on your right side, you eventually pass the Cité du Lignon.

-This is a colossal complex whose main wing, at 980 meters long, is the longest residential building in Switzerland.
-The Böötle takes about two to three hours on the 5.5 km long route.
+This is a colossal complex, with its main block at 980 meters long, making it the longest residential building in Switzerland.
+The boating trip on the 5.5 km route takes about two to three hours.

-The exit is on the right at the footbridge, the Passerelle du Lignon.
-From here you can reach the bus stop "Vernier, Lignon-Cité" via the footpath to the settlement Le Lignon in about 10 min.
-The bus of line 7 leaves every 15 min to Geneva.
+The exit is on the right at the pedestrian bridge, the Passerelle du Lignon.
+From here, you can reach the bus stop "Vernier, Lignon-Cité" via the footpath to the Le Lignon settlement in about ten minutes.
+Bus line 7 runs every 15 minutes to Geneva.

 Böötle Guide ReussReuss